Jonathan Pollard was a former U.S. intelligence research specialist in a Naval intelligence unit

-That's where he worked when he was arrested in 1985.
+That’s where he was working when he was arrested in 1985.

 The Navy intelligence unit became suspicious of his actions in the fall of 1985, because he was handling large amounts of classified information that had nothing to do with the regions he was assigned to.
 He was confronted after being seen taking classified materials out of the building.

-Three days later, he and his wife, Anne Henderson Pollard, were arrested outside of the Israeli Embassy in Washington, D.C. after the Embassy refused to accept their request for asylum, according to the CIA.
+Three days later, he and his wife, Anne Henderson Pollard, were arrested outside of the Israeli Embassy in Washington after the embassy refused to accept their request for asylum, according to the CIA.

 ‘Irrevocable damage has been done’

-Pollard and the U.S. government agreed to a plea deal that if he and his then-wife cooperated, they would spare him a life sentence and she would receive a sentence of less than 10 years.
+Pollard and the U.S. government agreed to a plea deal by which, if he and his then-wife cooperated, he would be spared a life sentence and she get less than 10 years.

-But Judge Aubrey Robinson rejected the plea deal, giving Pollard the maximum sentence, which in a federal cases is a mandatory minimum of 30 years.
+But U.S. District Court Judge Aubrey Robinson rejected the plea deal, giving Pollard the maximum sentence, which in a federal cases is a mandatory minimum of 30 years.

-Robinson cited the damage to U.S. national security caused by Pollard's leaks, as then-Defense Secretary Caspar Weinberger asserted in a classified memo to the court, according to CNN's Wolf Blitzer's book "Territory of Lies,” by CNN’s Wolf Blitzer, who at the time was a correspondent for The Jerusalem Post.
+Robinson cited the damage to U.S. national security caused by Pollard’s leaks, as then-Defense Secretary Caspar Weinberger asserted in a classified memo to the court, according to the 1989 book “Territory of Lies,” by CNN’s Wolf Blitzer, who at the time was a correspondent for The Jerusalem Post.

 In the memo, parts of which were later declassified and published in Blitzer’s book, Weinberger said he sought to “dispel any presumption that disclosures to an ally are insignificant; to the contrary, substantial and irrevocable damage has been done to this nation.”